na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. So you know how to respect your elders after all!
 2. Hmmm...
 I didn't think someone my age could feel this way.
 It's... kinda nice.
 3. They say kindness trumps all evil.
 So maybe I should pay more attention to you, little Rascal!

+>Outpost Patrol
+1. Stop by the workshop whenever you got a spare minute.
+You can always find us there.
+2. This place is perfect for Volt!
+Plenty of space to run around in!
+3. What a dump!
+It'll take me forever to fix all of THIS!

+##Liter (Guard Fish)
+>Blabla

+>Gift
+1.
+2.
+3.

+>Affection Lvl Up
+1.
+2.
+3.

+>Outpost Patrol
+1. I-Is the swimming pool working properly?
+I-I-Is there anything that needs repairing?
+2. It's summer alright!
+It's getting much warmer.
+3. It's much cooler here compared to the ocean up on the surface.

 ##Ludmilla
 >Blabla Status